JudgeGroovyman/JudgeGroovyman.github.io/Amps.md

 - TC Electronic MIMIQ $60-120 (Double or Triple Track your Guitar sound, stereo )
 - Keely 30ms Double Tracker (reverb stereo chorus and doubletracking)
 - EHX Freeze (lets you sustain a note) [Tricks to use this pedal](https://www.youtube.com/watch?v=sjFth1mg5Rc)
-- keyztone exchanger pickup sim
+- keyztone exchanger pickup sim  or [Bluecats ReGuitar](https://www.bluecataudio.com/Products/Product_ReGuitar/) Pickup Sim Plugin
 - EHX Knockout for pickup sim or eq
+- boss SY-1000 can turn a humbucker synth guitar into a strat!  see the video by JaredGunstonTV

 ## Ambiance ##